alexkrauss/research-homepage/content/home/publications.md

 +++
 # Recent Publications widget.
 # This widget displays recent publications from `content/publication/`.
-widget = "publications"
+widget = "publications-by-category"
 active = true
 date = 2016-04-20T00:00:00

-title = "Recent Publications"
+title = "Publications"
 subtitle = ""

 # Order that this section will appear in.
 weight = 20

 # Number of publications to list.
-count = 10
+count = 100

 # List format.
 #   0 = Simple